cdhiraj40/PoggerBot/readme.md

 <div id="top"></div>
 <h3 align="center">PoggerBot</h3>
   <p align="center">
-  This is a little project that I came up with, simply for the sole purpose of improving his skills in programming.
+  This is a little project that I came up with, simply for the sole purpose of improving my skills in programming.
 It does a few fun things and is just designed to be a fun bot that you can play around with.
 We are adding a few features now and then, adding to the funcionality of the bot, a little by little.
 Stay tuned!
     <br />
     <a href="https://github.com/cdhiraj40/PoggerBot/issues">Report Bug</a>
   </p>